Pseudoscience

 These experiments were replicated (repeated) by various peoples, and the logic of the outcome is sound.
 Low Vitamin D is a marker for possible depression and their may be a connection that is not direct like the hypothesis first predicted.

-A hypothesis that I propose is that since Vitamin D is made out of LDL cholesterol, and LDL cholesterol is also used to regulate the production of Dopaminergic Neurotransmitters (Dopamine, Noradrenaline and Adrenaline) via the hormone Oestradiol (Oestradiol is an end product of LDL cholesterol), then problems in the processing of LDL cholesterol can lead to both low Vitamin D and problem’s in synthesising sufficient Dopaminergic Neurotransmitters, which is a leading contender for Depression.
+A hypothesis that I propose is that since Vitamin D is made out of LDL cholesterol, and LDL cholesterol is also used to regulate the production of Dopaminergic Neurotransmitters (Dopamine, Noradrenaline and Adrenaline) via the hormone Oestradiol (Oestradiol is an end product of LDL cholesterol), then problems in the processing of LDL cholesterol can lead to both low Vitamin D and problems in synthesising sufficient Dopaminergic Neurotransmitters, which is a leading contender for Depression.
 At this point, this is just a hypothesis since to the best of my knowledge, there is no study to investigate this.

-If I were to use this untested theory as a statement of scientific truth, promoting a medical treatment for Depression, then I would be engaging in Pseudoscience.
 Just because it makes medical sense does not mean it is correct, nor does it mean it is wrong.
 I just means it isn’t scientifically tested, and any claim to say “this is how it works” misses the fact of no evidence yet shows it to be so.
 A more accurate statement is “this is how it may work”.
+Accurate statements like “this is how it may work” don’t sell many products.

-For a belief or practice to be considered Pseudoscience, it is either shown to not be accurate by the scientific method, or it has yet to be tested by the scientific method.
-Ideas that have withstood the scientific method are considered to be in the large space of provisionally passed ideas called science, while those that have no reliable evidence showing that they are correct, or have been discredited, yet are still being promoted as scientific are called Pseudoscience.
+Put another way, ideas (hypotheses) that have withstood the scientific method are considered to be in the large space of provisionally passed ideas called ‘scientific‘ or ‘science based‘, while those that have no reliable evidence showing that they are correct, or have been discredited, yet are still being promoted as scientific are called Pseudoscience.

 For a more comprehensive breakdown on good science and its limits, check out Understanding Science.

-The Obfuscation of Evidence Based Therapies
+The Obfuscation of Evidence Based Treatments

-We just talked about how good science has good experiments to test a reasonable mechanism led hypothesis / model, and that we don’t consider it evidence without replication.
+We just talked about how ‘good science’ has ‘good experiments’ to test a reasonable mechanism led hypothesis / model, and that we ‘don’t consider it evidence without replication’.
 We also noted that scientists are human, and sometimes humans make mistakes – sometimes genuine, sometimes self serving.

 Many proposed treatments are thought up to resolve various health problems.
-To try to distinguish between misleading claims of efficacy and scientific claims of efficacy, the statement of “Evidence Based” is often used in connection with “Therapy” to show that there is evidence behind the claim that this treatment should be expected to work.
-Not all research is created equal, and too many charlatans have created false or flawed studies to fabricate “evidence” that their therapy works.
-It often isn’t reasonable for people looking for health therapies to be able to do the research themselves and figure out if a particular therapy is legitimate or pseudoscience.
+To try to distinguish between misleading claims of efficacy and scientific claims of efficacy, the statement of ‘Evidence Based‘ is supposed to mean ‘scientifically tested and shown to be useful/right/accurate’.
+‘Evidence Based Therapy‘ is used to show that there is valid evidence behind the claim that ‘this treatment should be expected to work for that condition’.

 The best lies have a kernel of truth wrapped in a smothering of lies.